Zinggi/NoKey/README.md

 Then, if enough keys have been collected, the requester can recover the group password and with that decrypt your stored passwords.

 For a more in depth explanation, you can check out the project report (**coming soon**).

+## FAQ

+#### Can your server read my passwords?
+**No**, this is impossible.
+The server only forwards messages sent between devices.
+Passwords are never stored or transmitted in the clear, they always stay fully encrypted.
+The only way to decrypt them is by collecting enough keys for a password group.
+These keys never leave a device in the clear, they are always encrypted with the public key of the receiver, such that only that device is able to read them.

+So all the server could do is observe how encrypted passwords and encrypted keys are exchanged, but there is no way to get to those passwords.

+#### What about privacy, what information does your server collect?
+**Nothing**.
+The server doesn't store any information, it doesn't even have a database.
+The source code of the server is [here](/server)

+#### Ok, but I don't trust you to actually run the same code as available here.
+What could a malicous server do?
+A malicous server could record every exchanged message.
+But, it still woudn't be able to collect any passwords.
+It also couldn't alter any of the messages sent between devices, as each message is authenticated and integrity protected.

+However, it could read saved usernames and corresponding sites and this way create some sort of user profile.

+So, if you really don't trust my server, you're welcome to host it yourself.

 ## Source code organization